faranalytics/socketnaut/README.md

 Socketnaut is a multithreaded *vertical* scaling implementation.
 However, Socketnaut could be containerized and scaled horizontally.

 ### How is Socketnaut related to [eptanaut](https://github.com/faranalytics/eptanaut)?
-Socketnaut is an offshoot from the eptanaut project.
-Socketnaut provides functionality similar to eptanaut; however, it implements a clear separation between the Proxy and Server concepts.
-Socketnaut can be used in order to scale otherwise single threaded Node.js server implementations.
+Socketnaut is an offshoot of the eptanaut project.
+Socketnaut provides functionality similar to eptanaut; however, it implements a clean separation between the Proxy and Server concepts.
+Socketnaut can be used in order to easily scale otherwise single threaded Node.js server implementations.